Maxime Weygand: Supreme Allied Command Staff

+Group of senior British and French officers at General Sir Henry Rawlinson's British Fourth Army HQ at Flixecourt, France, during King George V's visit, 12 August 1918.
+Rawlinson is standing on the extreme left in the front row, next to Général de division Maxime Weygand, with Foch on Weygand's left.

 Weygand was in charge of Foch's staff when his patron was appointed Supreme Allied Commander in the spring of 1918, and was Foch's right-hand man throughout his victories in the late summer and until the end of the war.

 Weygand initially headed a small staff of 25–30 officers, with Brigadier General Pierre Desticker as his deputy.
 There was a separate head for each of the departments, e.g. Operations, Intelligence, Q (Quartermaster).
 From June 1918 onwards, under British pressure, Foch and Weygand poached staff officers from the French Commander-in-Chief Philippe Pétain (Lloyd George's tentative suggestion of a multinational Allied staff was vetoed by President Wilson).
 By early August Colonel Payot (responsible for supply and transport) had moved to Foch's HQ, as had the Military Missions from the other Allied HQs; in Greenhalgh's words this "put real as opposed to nominal power into Foch's hands".
 From early July onwards, British military and political leaders came to regret Foch's increased power, but Weygand later recorded that they had only themselves to blame as they had pushed for the change.